Thinkeye/dataclass_struct/README.md

 ## dataclass_struct

-Decorator providing capability to emit and read a dataclass as a binary buffer.
+Decorator providing capability to emit and read the decorated dataclass as a binary buffer.
+A special new metadata field `struct_type` contains the *struct* format for the dataclass field.

+See *struct* documentation for the formatting options.

 ## Usage
 ```python